toescudero/api_curso/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+API CURSOS

-* Ruby version
+* Ruby version  2.4.0

-* System dependencies

-* Configuration
+* Rails Version 5.0.7.2
+* Configuration make sure you have the right port of postgress and all credentials in database.yml

-* Database creation
+* Database creation create a postgres server / rake db:create

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions *still working on heroku*

-* ...
+* once you have deployed the api you can test the endpoints and resources with the postman collection